Sagarmishra-C30/Hangman/README.md

 - The game uses Unicode character "\u2665" to display a heart symbol as a representation of lives.

 Have fun playing Hangman!

+## Contributing

+Contributions to the Hangman Game project are welcome and encouraged!
+If you would like to contribute, please follow these steps:

+1. Fork the repository on GitHub.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with descriptive commit messages.
+4. Push your changes to your forked repository.
+5. Submit a pull request to the main repository.

+Please ensure that your code adheres to the existing coding style and conventions used in the project.